AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/3.controlled-uncontrolled-inputs/README.md

 }
 ```

-### Key traits
+Notice two things:

-- ✅ Easy validation
+- `value={name}` - the input's value comes from state
-- ✅ Easy to reset
+- `onChange={(e) => setName(e.target.value)}` - every keystroke updates state

-- ✅ Easy to sync with other UI
+Why use controlled inputs?
-- ❌ More re-renders
+- Easy to validate as the user types
-- ❌ Slightly more code
+- Easy to reset the form (just set state back to empty)

-## Uncontrolled inputs
+- Easy to sync with other UI elements

-### Meaning
+- React has full control

-The DOM controls the input.
-React reads it only when needed.
+The downsides:

-- No state updates on every keystroke
+- More re-renders (every keystroke triggers a render)
-- Uses `defaultValue` instead of `value`
+- Slightly more code

-- Access value via ref
+## Uncontrolled inputs - the DOM is in charge

-### Example (uncontrolled)
+With uncontrolled inputs, the DOM controls the input's value.
+React doesn't manage it with state - instead, you use `defaultValue` to set an initial value, and then you read the value using a ref when you need it.

 ```jsx
 function UncontrolledInput() {